|

 St Joseph of Peace sisters.
 Six years later, in 1999 he was appointed Director of the

-Loyola Hall Spirituality Centre on Merseyside, and then in 2006 became Director of Novices for the
+Loyola Hall Spirituality Centre on Merseyside, and from 2006 to 2014 served as Director of Novices for the

 Jesuits and Friends, the Province newsletter for benefactors.
 He has a particular interest in the ways in which Ignatian spirituality can prompt and support long-term social engagement.
 He was appointed Editor of The Way in July 2008.